Obesity and Breast Cancer

 Leptin and estradiol: decreased tumor suppression in obese women

 Leptin has been shown to be present in over 85% of primary breast tumors.
-Leptin is an adipocyte-derived hormone, (a hormone found in fat cells), and it’s main purpose it to signal the body no more food is needed, (and in some cases lack of this hormone can in fact be a cause of obesity).
+Furthermore, Leptin is an adipocyte-derived hormone, (a hormone found in fat cells).
+The main purpose of Leptin is to signal to the body that no more food is necessary.
+Indeed, in some cases, lack of this hormone can, in fact, be a cause of obesity.
 But leptin is also involved in sexual reproduction, lactation, and cell differentiation and proliferation.
 Leptin is activated by signals received from a leptin receptor, “ObR“, and the leptin-ObR connection has for many years been associated with breast cancer development.
 Some cancer studies now suggest that factors associated with obesity may indirectly alter the delicate balance in the ‘leptin signalling‘ process.

 Estradiol is another female sex hormone, and levels of both ‘free‘ and ‘bound‘ estradiol (bound to serum albumin) have been shown to increase after menopause.
 Women with breast cancer tend to have higher levels of both types of estradiol but lower levels of sex-hormone-binding globulin (SHBG).
 As with many hormones, there is often a delicate balance between ‘increasing‘ and ‘inhibiting‘ functions.
 The increase of estradiol and decrease in sex-hormone-binding globulin, common in both obese and post-menopausal women, can throw off this balance.
 When breast carcinoma is present, this could possibly result in undesired stimulation of tumor growth.

 However, one must always bear in mind that it is likely genetic predisposition which has led to the development of both obesity and breast cancer.
 Moving forward, fat-influenced hormone levels may effect the progression of the cancer, but did not cause it.

 Relationship between Leptin and E-cadherin: Tumor Suppression